probmods/carl/src/applications/simple-example/README.md

 This is a toy application that exercises all parts of Carl.
 We're modeling the following situation: We're observing tosses from multiple coins (numbered 0..k).
 We're trying to infer locally the weight of each coin, and globally a hyperparameter theta that correlates the coin weights.

-- Perceive:
+- Observe:
-  - Receive POST data such as `{ coinNumber: 3, outcome: 0 }` or `{ coinNumber: 3, outcome: 1 }` at `127.0.0.1:3001/addPercept`.
+  - Receive POST data such as `{ coinNumber: 3, outcome: 0 }` or `{ coinNumber: 3, outcome: 1 }` at `127.0.0.1:3001/addObservation`.
-  - Add current datetime, then send on to store for collection `percepts`
+  - Add current datetime, then send on to store for collection `observations`

 - Store:
-  - Store coin observations in collection `percepts` (each as an individual document)
+  - Store coin observations in collection `observations` (each as an individual document)
   - Store current guess about theta in collection `params` (append-only)
   - Store local posteriors (coin weights) in collection 'posteriors' (append-only)